Siculo-Arabic: Norman kingdom of Sicily

 In 1086, the Normans managed to secure the conversion of the last important Kalbid ruler of Enna Ibn Hamud.
 This conversion along with the Norman adoption of many Arab governing customs resulted in the emergence of a Christian Siculo-Arabic language.
 During the Norman era the chancery office operated in Arabic, Greek and Latin.

 The modern copy of the Tabula Rogeriana, upside-down with North oriented up.

-The Nuża el-muxtâq fi' ĥtirâq el-âfâq (نزهة المشتاق في اختراق الآفاق, lit. "the book of pleasant journeys into faraway lands"), most often known as the Tabula Rogeriana (lit.
+The Nozhat al-mushtaq fi Ikhtiraq al-afaq (نزهة المشتاق في اختراق الآفاق, lit.
+"The Excursion of One Eager to Penetrate the Distant Horizons"), most often known as the Tabula Rogeriana (lit.
 The Book of Roger in Latin) is a description of the world and world map created by the Palermo-based Arab geographer Muhammad al-Idrisi in 1154.
 Al-Idrisi worked on the commentaries and illustrations of the map for fifteen years at the court of the Norman King Roger II of Sicily, who commissioned the work around 1138.

 Decline after 1200

 In the post-conquest period, both Arabic and Greek were sometimes used by the new rulers and subsequently used in the king's fiscal administration, which managed royal lands and men in Sicily and Calabria.
 The many documents that it issued are among the main and most important sources for Arabic in Sicily.
 However, when the Hohenstaufen replaced the Normans, Arabic was dropped as a language of government in 1198 and the Hohenstaufen expelled the remaining Muslims to Lucera and North Africa in the 13th century.
 Due to the expulsions, the only remaining Siculo-Arabic speakers were Christians.

-When the Aragonese took Sicily, they introduced Catalan nobility, made Latin the only official language; Greek and Arabic official records in Sicily ceased to exist by the 14th century.
+When the Aragonese took Sicily in 1282, they introduced Catalan nobility, made Latin the only official language; Greek and Arabic official records in Sicily ceased to exist by the 14th century.

 Arabic influence continued in a number of Sicilian words.
 Most of these terms relate to agriculture and related activities.

+The last non-Maltese dialect of Siculo-Arabic went extinct around the start of the 19th century if not before.

 Maltese language

 A Maltese speaker, recorded in Malta.

 The modern language derived from the Siculo-Arabic spoken in Malta is known as Maltese.
 While "Siculo-Arabic" refers to the language spoken before 1300, hardly any records exist from the 14th century, and the earliest record in the Maltese language is Il-Kantilena (Xidew il-Qada) by Pietru Caxaro (late 15th century), which is written in the Latin script.

 Maltese evolved from Siculo-Arabic through a gradual process of Latinisation following the re-Christianisation of Malta (which was complete by 1250).
 Some items of Siculo-Arabic vocabulary are comparable with later items found in Maltese.
 Although Siculo-Arabic has had a relatively minor influence on modern-day Sicilian, this language shares many words of Arabic etymology, which may originate either in Spanish or Siculo-Arabic itself.
-Some examples are shown in the table a small sample:
+Some examples are shown in the table;